GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ### Click Event

-It's possible to install a click handler for when the user clicks the action item.
+It's possible to install a [click handler][action-onclicked] for when the user clicks the action item.
 However, this won't fire if the action has a popup (default or otherwise).

 ```js